-Select [Clean now 'च- ].
+Select [Clean now +급].

-- Select [Clean now . ☐→], then press <(SET)>. - Select [OK]. - ▶ The screen will indicate that the sensor is being cleaned.
+- Select [Clean now the line of the select [Clean now the line of the select sele - Select [OK]. - The screen will indicate that the sensor is being cleaned.
 (A small sound may be heard.)
 Although there will be a shutter release sound during the cleaning, no picture is taken.

 - For best results, perform the sensor cleaning with the camera placed upright and stable on a table or other flat surface. - Even if you repeat the sensor cleaning, the result will not improve much.
-Immediately after the sensor cleaning is finished, the [Clean now the properties of the prop
+Immediately after the sensor cleaning is finished, the [Clean now :] option remains disabled temporarily.